BYUI-ECEN-361-Classes/lab-02-interrupts-timers-hdg0d/Documentation/Assignment.md

 1. What has happened to the speed of the timers? [*answer here*]

-2. What is the new frequency of LED D1? [*answer here*]
+2. What is the new frequency of LED D1? [*The new frequency is derived by the following equasions.
+1s x 8 = 8s = The frecuency of the timer period.
+Found by: 80Mhz/8= 10MHz, 10MHz/8000=1250Hz, 1/1250Hz= 0.0008s, 10000 x 0.0008s = 8s = the new frequency*]

 3. When we changed the frequency, did the Seven-Segment Light update rate change?  (hint, look at the clocks driving the APB1, APB2 buses and which timers are on which bus.
-Recall that the Seven-Segment timer is Tim17) [*answer here*]
+Recall that the Seven-Segment timer is Tim17) [*Yes, the update rate changed.
+The update rate has changed from 1s to 8s.*]

 ## Part 3: Reaction Timer (5 pts)